 Palmas Cove is actually a collection of beaches with tropical names such as Big Beach of Palms, Mengues and Palmas Island.
 Here, you’re spoilt for choice when it comes to secluded beaches that offer tranquility and soft sands under Brazil’s uplifting sun.
 The only sign of human life is a few fishermen’s homes and a couple of basic places to eat and drinking spots that cater for local needs, yet welcome tourists too.
 Electricity runs from generators that are in operation only until 10pm; after that, it’s lights out.

-Now an isolated beach free from human development, Paranaioca was once the home to a thriving slave community that built homes, shops and a church in the area.
-Nowadays, the 1 kilometre (0.62 mile)-long beach is a natural retreat with no electricity and no hotels nearby.
+Now an isolated beach free from human development, Parnaioca has a controversial past, having been home to a large slave community that built homes, shops and a church in the area.
+Nowadays, the 1km (0.62mi) long beach is a natural retreat with no electricity and no hotels nearby.
 However, it still remains a popular spot on the island due to its serene settings and stunning surroundings.
-To get to the white sandy shores of Paranaioca, you need to take a boat from Abraão or take the two and a half hour long trek through the forest.
+To get to the white sandy shores of Parnaioca, you need to take a boat from Abraão or take the two and a half hour long trek through the forest.

 With similar characteristics to Lopes Mendes yet without the high-status name, Santo Antonio is ideal for those looking for a stunning beach setting without the tourist crowds.
 It’s smaller than Lopes Mendes and the surrounding vegetation seems to close in around the beach, creating a wild, untouched feel.
 It’s a great spot for surfing – just be wary of the rocks that sit just out of sight from the water’s surface.
 To get there, follow the same route as you would to Lopes Mendes, yet turn right on the forest trek rather than continue straight on.
 The path is well-signposted so just keep an eye out for the directions.